 At some point, most businesses conduct a redesign project of a website.
 A bad design will cause people to abandon a website.
-Nearly half of people who reject a website say website design is a leading factor.
+Nearly half of the people who reject a website say website design is a leading factor.
 It shapes the opinion of the business’s credibility.
-There are many reasons to redesign a website like fixing SEO errors and some of the others are:
+There are many reasons to redesign a website, like fixing SEO errors, and some of the others are:

 - Revamping the look